Inductive dimensions of coarse proximity spaces: Asymptotic inductive dimension of coarse proximity spaces

 \section{Asymptotic inductive dimension of coarse proximity spaces}

-In this section, we define a notion of asymptotic inductive dimension for coarse proximity spaces.
-Our definition is a generalization of the definition of asymptotic inductive dimension for proper metric spaces as defined by Dranishnikov in \cite{asymptoticinductivedimension}, whose definition is a coarse analog of the large inductive dimension of Brouwer and Poincare.
+In this section, we define asymptotic inductive dimension of coarse proximity spaces.
+Our definition is a generalization of the definition of asymptotic inductive dimension for proper metric spaces as defined by Dranishnikov in \cite{asymptoticinductivedimension}, whose definition is a coarse analog of the large inductive dimension.
 Our definition will provide an invariant within the category of coarse proximity spaces.

-Let us first review the definition of the large inductive dimension of Brouwer and Poincare.
+We first review the definition of the large inductive dimension.
 For a thorough treatment of the theory thereof, see \cite{engelking}.

 \begin{definition} Given disjoint subsets $A$ and $B$ of a topological space $X$, a {\bf separator} between them is a subset $C\subseteq X$ such that there are disjoint open sets $U,V\subseteq X$ such that $X\setminus C=U\cup V$, $A\subseteq U$, and $B\subseteq V$. \end{definition}